Jerome-openclassroom/lyra_immo/README.md

 ## 🧪 Prompt Example
 ```
+---
 Surface: 82 m²
 Type: house
 Condition: good
 Location: outskirts of mid-sized city (zone B1)
 ```
+⚙️ Integration in Make (no-code automation)
+The Lyra_Immo model has been successfully integrated into a Make scenario for real-time use.

+The workflow performs the following steps:

+Webhook trigger — receives an incoming message (manual or automated)

+Client message — fetches content from a Google Doc

+Lyra Immo (GPT) — sends the prompt to the fine-tuned model

+Lyra Immo Response — creates a new document with the estimation

+This simple and efficient scenario allows users to automate valuation requests with professional and contextualized responses.

+---

 ## 📁 Included Files & Structure
 ```